RichardXiao13/Raytracer/README.md

 # TODOs - Version 2: Realistic Rendering
 * Add textures

+* Fix artifacting where certain pixels "blow up" due to NaNs?

 * Find a better file format or parse other formats into this format

 * Implement other materials (plastic, matte surfaces, metals, ...) and update Material interface